Submarines of the United States in The Pacific War

 Grenadier: Sank transport off Kyushu.
 Ship carried scientists and technicians.

-Tang: Sank 24 ships, 93824 tons.
-Sank herself when malfunctioning torpedo circled and hit her.
-See below.
+Tang: Sank 33 (verified) ships, over 100,000 tons.
+Sank herself when malfunctioning torpedo circled and hit.
+She settled in 180 feet of water.

 Seawolf: Sank 18 ships and damaged 21 others.